igor1309/swift-screenshotting/README.md

 _The following is optional, take it as an use example.
 For clarity and simplicity, we would consider ourselves living in the SwiftUI world._

 Create new __app target__ named `AppStorePreviews`.
 Compose the views you'd like screenshots of.
-You can use `MarketingPreview` from `Marketing` library to assist you.
+You can use `AppStorePreview` from `AppStorePreviewing` library to assist you.

 ![Previews](/Docs/previews.png)